bmw-tech/widget_driver/widget_driver/example/README.md

 The app is using the `WidgetDrivers` to drive the widgets.
 The `Drivers` don't keep any state themselves.
 They get their data from a service layer and then use/combine these to drive and update the widgets.

+The app uses two approaches to provide dependencies to the `Drivers`.
+The reason for this is to showcase that you go either way.
+Just pick the path which works best for your project.

+If you prefer passing dependencies via the BuildContext then go that path.
+Or if you like using some Dependency injection framework then that path works just as good.

+The example app will show you how to use both approaches.

 ## Testing

 The example app also showcases how you can test your widgets and `Drivers`.
 Check out the existing tests [here](test) to get inspiration on how you can set up your tests.